-IT'S NOT WHAT WE SAY, IT'S WHAT WE DO THAT MATTERS
+IT'S WHAT WE DO IN PRACTICE THAT MATTERS

 Many companies have compelling mission statements, well articulated values and CSR initiatives.
 But what truly matters is what a company and its people do in practice.